If you have been injured in a car accident, here are things you should know.

 There is a lot going on following an accident.
 The first and foremost thing to do is to make sure you are OK.
 Do not get out of your vehicle unless you are physically able to do so and that your vehicle is in a safe place.
 You will then need to deal with the other driver, witnesses, police and insurance companies.

 The following information will greatly assist you in the event that you find yourself in one of these extremely stressful situations.
 This list is intended to provide you with a general check list of things to cover following an accident.
 This list is not completely exhaustive but will cover the most basic issues.
+And by all means, please read more about our car accident lawyer services and how we can help you get compensated for your injuries.

 Safety should be your first concern